junxit/us-congress-bills-116/metadata.md

 - 2019-06-20 — Passed Senate without amendment by Yea-Nay Vote.
 51 - 45.
 Record Vote Number: 179. (text: CR S4144)
 - 2019-06-20 — Passed/agreed to in Senate: Passed Senate without amendment by Yea-Nay Vote.
 51 - 45.
 Record Vote Number: 179.(text: CR S4144)
 - 2019-06-20 — Received in the House.
+- 2019-07-17 — Considered as unfinished business. (consideration: CR H5976)
+- 2019-07-17 — Considered under the provisions of rule H. Res.
+491. (consideration: CR H5938-5940)
+- 2019-07-17 — DEBATE - The House proceeded with twenty minutes of debate on S.J.
+Res.
+37.
+- 2019-07-17 — On passage Passed by the Yeas and Nays: 238 - 190 (Roll no. 487). (text: CR H5938)
+- 2019-07-17 — POSTPONED PROCEEDINGS - At the conclusion of debate on S.J.
+Res.
+37, the Chair put the question on passage of the joint resolution and by voice vote, announced the ayes had prevailed.
+Mr. Kinzinger demanded the yeas and nays and the Chair postponed further proceedings until later in the legislative day.
+- 2019-07-17 — Passed/agreed to in House: On passage Passed by the Yeas and Nays: 238 - 190 (Roll no. 487).(text: CR H5938)
+- 2019-07-17 — Rule provides for consideration of H.R.
+3494 and H. Res.
+489 with 1 hour of general debate.
+Previous question shall be considered as ordered without intervening motions except motion to recommit with or without instructions.
+The resolution provides for consideration of H.R.
+3494 under a structured rule; provides for consideration of a resolution relating to House Report 116-125, if called up by direction of the Committee on Overisight and Reform; provides for consideration of a joint resolution reported by the Committee on Foreign Affairs regarding the Arms Export Control Act; provides for consideration of H. Res.
+489.
+- 2019-07-17 — The previous question was ordered pursuant to the rule.
+- 2019-07-24 — Presented to President.
+- 2019-07-24 — Presented to President.
+- 2019-07-24 — Veto message received in Senate.
+Ordered held at the desk. (text: CR S5052)
+- 2019-07-24 — Vetoed by President.
+- 2019-07-24 — Vetoed by President.
+- 2019-07-29 — Failed of passage in Senate over veto by Yea-Nay Vote.
+45 - 39.
+Record Vote Number: 232.
+- 2019-07-29 — Failed of passage in Senate over veto: Failed of passage in Senate over veto by Yea-Nay Vote.
+45 - 39.
+Record Vote Number: 232.
+- 2019-07-29 — Veto Message considered in Senate. (consideration: CR S5126, S5130-5134)